-A set S is bounded if there is an M > 0 such that the open disk, centred at the origin with radius M, contains S. A set that is not bounded is unbounded.
+A set S is bounded if there is an M>0 such that the open disk, centered at the origin with radius M, contains S. A set that is not bounded is unbounded.

-Figure 13.2.1 shows several sets in the x-y plane.
-In each set, point P_1 lies on the boundary of the set as all open disks centred there contain both points in, and not in, the set.
-In contrast, point P_2 is an interior point for there is an open disk centred there that lies entirely within the set.
+Figure 13.2.3 shows several sets in the xy-plane.
+In each set, point P_1 lies on the boundary of the set as all open disks centered there contain both points in, and not in, the set.
+In contrast, point P_2 is an interior point for there is an open disk centered there that lies entirely within the set.